Topics

 Diet” is always the priority.

-This is why false theories emerge like, “people exercising everyday are lean, even if they eat a lot.”
+This is why false theories emerge like, “people exercising everyday are lean no matter how much they eat.”

 3. What does “diet is the priority” mean?

-The simple explanation is that even though exercise is powering the body to store energy, if some undigested food is always left in the intestines, as a result, intestinal starvation does not occur and the base weight value remains the same.
+The simple explanation is that even though exercise ultimately pushes the body to store energy, if some undigested food is always left in the intestines, as a result, intestinal starvation does not occur and the set-point weight remains the same.

 I will explain this in greater detail several ways.